MicrosoftDocs/dynamics365-guidance/guidance/business-processes/inventory-to-deliver-areas.md

 ---
-title: Manage inventory with the inventory to deliver business process
+title: Overview of the inventory to deliver business process areas
-description: Get an overview for each of the business process areas in the inventory to deliver end-to-end business process in Dynamics 365 solutions. ms.date: 12/08/2023 ms.topic: conceptual
+description: Get an overview for each of the business process areas in the inventory to deliver end-to-end business process in Dynamics 365 solutions. ms.date: 08/12/2024 ms.topic: conceptual
 author: rachel-profitt
 ms.author: raprofit
 ---

-# Manage, handle, and deliver inventory with the inventory to deliver business process areas
+# Overview of the inventory to deliver business process areas for managing, handling, and delivering inventory

 ***Applies to: Dynamics 365 Finance, Dynamics 365 Supply Chain Management, Microsoft Supply Chain Center***